markuspeitl/logical-volume-manager/README.md

-# volman - Logical Volume manager
+# Volman - Logical Volume manager

+Scripts for:
+- Setting up logical volumes
+- Migrating data to the lvms
+- Adding fstab entries for automounting on os startup
+- Removing lvms

+Available scripts and operations can be used via the *volman* tool/script.
+``python3 operations/volman.py --help``

 Calibrated for striped setup of disks and creation, deletion and extension of logical volumes.